 Map of Texas Cities’ Debt Outstanding

-In fiscal 2011, cities issued $62.9 billion or 32.6 percent of all local government debt outstanding — behind only school districts, which held 33 percent.
+In fiscal 2012, cities held 32.3 percent of all local government debt outstanding — behind only school districts, which held 32.7 percent.

 In the map, the darkest circles represent the communities holding the most outstanding debt per resident.
-Debt per resident in 2011 ranged from $3.83 in the small town of Lyford in Willacy County to $21,900 in Westlake, a suburb of Fort Worth.
+Debt per resident in 2012 ranged from $2.88 in the small city of Ector in Fannin County to $20,326 in Westlake, a suburb of Fort Worth.

 Notes: There are many reasons cities take on debt that will be repaid using taxes and/or user fees, including infrastructure projects, public utilities, sports facilities and performing arts venues, etc. This accounts for the variances in different cities’ debt.
 Dallas-Fort Worth Airport debt outstanding is reported on the Texas Bond Review Board's database as a stand-alone entity; it has been aggregated on each city's outstanding debt on this map - 60 percent to Dallas and 40 percent to Fort Worth.